opoopop/CAS779-String-Process-Algorithms-Project/Code/CodeExplanation.md

 ## Calculate the hash value of a substring

 This function is to calculate the hash value of a substring.
 We decompose this string into different nodes on the segment tree.
-Each time we cut the substring using the middle of node's left and right until the node we recurse is fully covered by the substring.
+Each time we divide the substring using the middle of node's left and right parameter until the node we recurse is fully covered by the substring.
 Finally we get the hash value from the value that left and right part returned.  **j** is used for control if this is the reversed version.

 ```c++
 ll ask(int j, int p, int l, int r)